 Trustees are required by law to make decisions solely with the interests of the beneficiaries in mind.
-They must exercise any powers and discretions under the A formal legal document setting out the rights and obligations of all the parties to a trust. in good faith, and for the purpose for which the powers were granted.
-Trustees must also give real and genuine Something of value, such as money, given by one person to another person as part of a contract. to the exercise of their Power to choose whether to do something or not.
-For example, a judge may have discretion to allow a party extra time to complete a document if it would be unfair to enforce the legal time limit..
+They must exercise any powers and discretions under the trust deed in good faith, and for the purpose for which the powers were granted.
+Trustees must also give real and genuine consideration to the exercise of their discretion.
 They must not simply rely on the opinion of another person; for example, the opinion of the insurer or of the insurer’s medical practitioner.

-A trustee A document that sets out what a person wants to happen to their money and other property after they die. also fail to give a matter real and genuine consideration if the trustee asks itself the wrong question.
+A trustee will also fail to give a matter real and genuine consideration if the trustee asks itself the wrong question.
 One example would be a trustee refusing to pay a total and permanent disability benefit on the ground that the member could be retrained for a different job, when the definition required the trustee to ask itself whether the member was capable of carrying on a suitable occupation without retraining.
 In some circumstances, there may be a duty to make further enquiries (see Finch v Telstra Super Pty Ltd HCA 36; (2010) 242 CLR 254).

-However, in many cases judges have stated that trustees’ decisions are not required to be correct, in accordance with the weight of the Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects., or even fair.
+However, in many cases judges have stated that trustees’ decisions are not required to be correct, in accordance with the weight of the evidence, or even fair.
 Trustees are not required to give reasons for their decisions.
 However, if a trustee’s conduct is sufficiently unreasonable or unfair, it may suggest that they are not acting in good faith.

 Although trustees cannot be required to give reasons for their decisions, if they do so voluntarily the reasons must be sound.
-If they are not, a An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. may set aside the decision.
+If they are not, a court may set aside the decision.

-Trustees and insurers ought to provide a claimant with information about Relevant or important.
-For example, material evidence is something that helps to prove an argument in a criminal case. adverse to the claim and with an opportunity of addressing those matters before dismissing a claim.
+Trustees and insurers ought to provide a claimant with information about material adverse to the claim and with an opportunity of addressing those matters before dismissing a claim.
 If this is not done, a court may set aside the decision (see Hannover Life Re of Australasia Ltd v Sayseng NSWCA 214).

-Numerous observers have noted that these principles are inappropriate for determining rights to benefits provided in a commercial context, often as part of a An agreement that the law will enforce. of employment.
+Numerous observers have noted that these principles are inappropriate for determining rights to benefits provided in a commercial context, often as part of a contract of employment.
 It is unacceptable for members to be refused a payment when they are objectively disabled within the definition in the trust deed, because they are unable to show that the trustee’s decision was made in bad faith (even though it is shown to be wrong, careless, or based on inadequate evidence).

 Although no English or Australian court has yet held that the traditional principles do not apply to superannuation trusts, in practice, Australian courts appear to interpret them in a way favourable to beneficiaries where it is clear that the trustee’s decision was not justified by the facts.